-3.2 Stabilized materials
+4.2 Stabilised materials

-One might expect stabilisers to improve pull-out loads for fibres, just as they improve unconfined compressive strength (Hall and Djerbib, 2004; Venkatarama Reddy and Prasanna Kumar, 2011).
+One might expect stabilisers to improve pull-out loads for fibres, just as they improve UCS (Hall and Djerbib, 2004; Venkatarama Reddy and Prasanna Kumar, 2011).
 However, the results of this testing programme suggest that the major effect is on ductility rather than increasing pull-out forces considerably.
-Figure 9 shows results from tests on samples with varying amounts of cement stabiliser (all results for stabilized materials are for 50mm fibre length) showing in general an increase in pull-out load with percentage of stabiliser (although once again the variability inherent in these materials is obvious).
-Figures 10, 11 and 12 are plots for varying amounts of stabiliser (both cement and lime).
-On each plot the unstabilized equivalent is plotted for comparison purposes.
+Figure 9 shows results from tests on samples with varying amounts of cement stabiliser (all results for stabilised materials are for 50 mm fibre length).
+In general, an increase in pull-out load with the percentage of stabiliser is evident, although once again the variability inherent in these materials is obvious.
+Figures 10-12 are plots for varying amounts of stabiliser (both cement and lime).
+On each plot, the unstabilised equivalent is plotted for comparison purposes.
 It is clear that cement stabilisation leads to an increase in pull-out load at all concentrations and increases as the concentration does.
-However the benefit is generally marginal and the key difference is in the postpeak behaviour with greater ductility than the lime-stabilized samples and the unstabilized samples.
-In fact the lime-stabilized samples show decreases in pull-out loads as compared to the unstabilized case and very poor behaviour.
-The marked difference between the effects of the two stabilisers is interesting and possibly explained by differences in water requirement for activation of effective bonding for the two additives.
-In the lime-stabilized samples it appears that free lime may be acting as a lubricant at the fibre-earth interface.
+However, the benefit is generally marginal and the key difference is in the post-peak behaviour where there is greater ductility than seen with the lime-stabilised and unstabilised samples.
+In fact, the lime-stabilised samples show decreases in